-- Introduce the first cartridge into the cartridge chamber through the ejection port (Fig. 7). - Slide the fore end forward to fully close the action.
+• Introduce the first cartridge into the cartridge chamber through the ejection port (Fig. 8).

+• Slide the forend forward to fully close and lock the action.

 WARNING: The firearm is now loaded and ready to fire after the manual safety is disengaged.
 Always keep your finger off the trigger and avoid contact with the trigger by other objects if you don't intend to fire.
 Never point a firearm at something that is not safe to shoot.
 (See points 1, 2 and 4 of the BASIC SAFETY RULES).